WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-18-rabbitmq-in-an-asp-net-core-3-1-microservice.md

 <a href="/dockerize-an-asp-net-core-microservice-and-rabbitmq" target="_blank" rel="noopener noreferrer">In my next post</a>, I will dockerize the application which will make it way easier to run and distribute the whole application.

-Note: On October 11, I removed the Solution folder and moved the projects to the root level.
+Update 1: On October 11 2020, I removed the Solution folder and moved the projects to the root level.
 Over the last months I made the experience that this makes it quite simpler to work with Dockerfiles and have automated builds and deployments.
+Update 2: On November 27 2020, I refactored the registration of the service to make it more resilient and also change the implementation of the sender to reuse the connection instead of creating a new one for every message.

 You can find the code of  the finished demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.